 forgetting to ask: Jeremiah 1-2

-‘Where is Yahweh?’
-It seems an obvious question to be heard on the lips of a people whose recent past Yahweh has permeated with redemptive actions on their behalf.
-When it is not heard, the prophet suggests, the silence is not only deafening but accusing as well.
+It seems an obvious question to be heard on the lips of a people whose recent past YHWH has permeated with redemptive actions on their behalf.
+When it is not heard, the prophet suggests, the silence is not only deafening but accusing as well. (more…)

 a respite from battle: MKMen Cooling Aftershave Gel